Finding your creative hook with Monzo's Richard Cook

 Look at what's trending and see how you can relate it back to your brand!
 Monzo has absolutely nothing to do with WhatsApp, but swooped on this opportunity when the messaging app went down, by suggesting that you can send messages via Monzo when you send your friends money instead!

-This is where you can take risks with content for short-term pay-offs to build your brand and generate awareness.
+This is where you can take risks with social media marketing content for short-term pay-offs to build your brand and generate awareness.
 These quick fire content pieces are more likely to receive engagement than bigger campaigns, as they're referencing the here and now that everyone is talking about.
 This isn't about driving sales, it's about interacting with your audience and building a personality.
 The selling comes later.

 If you watched our previous webinar with Steven Bartlett, you'll already know that Social Chain's key motto is 'do now, apologize later' - and that's exactly the approach Monzo is taking here!